ThatOpen/web-ifc-viewer/README.md

 - [web-ifc](https://github.com/tomvandig/web-ifc) if you have any problem with the parsing / loading (items not being readed / loaded correctly, information missing).

-- [web-ifc-three](https://github.com/tomvandig/web-ifc-three) if you have any problem with the adaptation we did for Three.js (efficiency, Three geometry generation, etc).
+- [web-ifc-three](https://github.com/agviegas/web-ifc-three) if you have any problem with the adaptation we did for Three.js (efficiency, Three geometry generation, etc).

 - This repository if you have any problem with the boilerplate code it offers to develop BIM viewers.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.